Updated January 15, 2021

-In response to the COVID-19 pandemic, HUD published Notice PIH 2020-13 on July 2, 2020 which extends the availability date of the waivers provided in Notice PIH 2020-05 and also provides some additional waivers not previously granted for the Housing Choice Voucher Program (HCVP).
+In response to the COVID-19 pandemic, HUD published Notice PIH 2020-33(HA), REV-2 on November 30, 2020 which extends the availability date of the waivers provided in Notice PIH 2020-05, PIH 2020-13 and also provides some additional waivers not previously granted for the Housing Choice Voucher Program (HCVP).
 The waivers provide administrative flexibilities and relief to Public Housing Agencies (PHAs) in response to the COVID-19 national emergency.
 In order to continue to provide for the health, safety, and well-being of our staff and customers and to effectively administer our HCVP, SC Housing has adopted the following waivers and alternative requirements that have a direct impact on our customers:

 Housing Quality Standards (HQS) Inspection Requirement – Biennial Inspections